RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 that established systems were prevented from using by their communities and functions.
-It's _possible_ that the design principles on which one system was built could affect its adoption relative to a similar system, but we should not assume that relationship just because we see one system outcompete another.
+It's _possible_ that the design principles on which one system was built could affect its adoption relative to a similar system, but we should not assume that relationship just because we see one system outcompete another[^3].

 In any case, in 1991, Tim Berners-Lee, working in the High Energy Physics group at CERN, distributed a design for a new way to publish documents between computers